 Playing an On-Demand Video or Stream

-Once you've added your on-demand videos and streams, you can trigger them to play on participant mobile devices.
+Once you've added your on-demand videos and streams, you can trigger them to play on participants' mobile devices.
 Simply click on the green Play button below the video or stream you wish to play.

 Press the green Play button to start playing an on-demand video.